AaltoSciComp/python-for-scicomp/content/parallel.rst

 At first glance, this is bad for parallelism.  *But it's not all bad!:*

 * External libraries (NumPy, SciPy, Pandas, etc), written in C or other languages, can release the lock and run multi-threaded.

-Also, most input/output releases the GIL, and input/output is slow.
+* Most input/output releases the GIL, and input/output is slow.
+The ``threading`` library can be used to multithread I/O.

 * Python libraries like ``multiprocessing`` and ``mpi4py`` run *multiple Python processes* and this circumvents the GIL.